 Zinc is found in pumpkin seeds, shellfish, beef, lamb, cashew nuts, lentils, beans and mushrooms.

-Top up your vitamin D levels – the best source of vitamin D is from skin exposure to sunlight, during the winter sun exposure and vitamin D levels fall.
+The best source of vitamin D is from skin exposure to sunlight, but during the winter sun exposure and therefore vitamin D levels fall.

 Support your good gut bacteria - the complex eco-system that reside in the gut, collectively called your microbiome, have a strong influence on immune functioning by communicating with the immune system to ensure it responds effectively (3).